-In order to maximize the benefits that every piece of new tech has to offer, it is pertinent that you stay up-to-date on the latest industry news and developments.
+To maximize the benefits that every piece of new tech has to offer, you must stay up-to-date on the latest industry news and developments.
 To help you out, we have compiled some of the most essential technology statistics of 2019.

 In the coming years, we can expect more advanced technologies to stir up the market like IoT, 5G networks, and augmented reality, to name a few.
 With that said, there will be significant changes when it comes to industry requirements and customer expectations.